Sad fact: Some of the most profound moments of my life have happened on United Airlines red eye flights.

 So we finally wrote it down.
 We decided on the Why that would keep us going long beyond the day-to-day.
 And that Why is:

-To be living proof that you can win in business by being human-first.
+To be living proof that you can win in business while being human-first.

 “Human-first” means always thinking about people in the decisions you make about business: